1. Concurrent Versions System (CVS) :

 - User can only store files into repository.

 - CVS is one of the reliable version control software.

 - CVS changes are time consuming.

-- CVS does not commit if there is an error into the commit.
+- CVS do not commit if there is error into the commit.

 Subversion is an open-source highly functional version control system which is developed by CollabNet Inc and then later was taken by Apache Software Foundation.
 This system has a centralized control by a server.
 This server is responsible for the storage of repository, and through the server, this repository is then distributed into three areas called Branch, Area, and Truck.
 This makes the SVN to be different.

 - It binds with a diverse number of programming languages.